NumericalForge/Serendip.jl/docs/src/tutorial/tutorial.md

 The `mplot` function allow to save a plot of the domain in several formats (e.g. "pdf", "svg", "png", etc.).
 In this case, the deformed state is plot using a mangnification scale of 100.
 Also the ``u_y`` field is displayed and the corresponding label is placed next to the colorbar.
 To adjunst the point of view, the `azim`, `elev` and `dist` parameters can be set.
-They represent, respectively, the azimut, elevation angle and distance to the rendered domain.
+They represent, respectively, the h, elevation angle and distance to the rendered domain.

 ```@example fem
 mplot(model, "beam.svg", warpscale=100, field=:uz, colorbarlabel=raw"$u_z$", colorbarscale=0.4, azim=-90, elev=30, dist=7)